nagasudhirpulla/taming_python/blog/skills/flask_error_pages.md

 </html>
 ```
 * This is the template for our custom error page
-* We are able to control the styling and also link to home page is added
+* We are able to control the styling
+* Link to home page is also added

 ### Default error handler for all HTTP errors
 * Instead of explicitly specifying the error handler for each HTTP error code, we can define a default error handler for all HTTP exceptions as shown below